tarun4568/BikeSharing-Linear-Regression-Assignment/README.md

 # Bike Sharing Linear Regression Assignment
 > To understand the demand of Bike sharing rentals on different feature variables and how are their impact on business.
-Create multiple linear regresssion to solve the problem and do the inference.
+Create multiple linear regresssion model to solve the problem and do the inference.

 ## Table of Contents